amitgu22/log-checksum-service/README.md

 This small spring boot application gives demo on JSON file reading and custom processing on the available records.

-At the end it used JOB for persisting data to the database.
+At the end it will used a JOB for persisting data to the database.